A medical school application typically comes in two parts.

 “It’s always better if you double-check,” said Charlene Green, administrative director of UC Davis’ Offices of Admissions, Student and Resident Diversity, and Student Development.
 “We have a team of three and we are happy to answer calls.
 I even do appointments with students who are in the admissions cycle to provide better clarification.”

-The ratio of applicants to medical school slots is about two-to-one nationally.
+A bit more than 40% of applicants matriculated to medical school during the most recent application cycle, according to the website Med Edits.
+That figure fell, in part, due to a boom in applications.
 An incomplete secondary application is just another reason to put a candidate in the “not accept” pile, Green said.

 In your essay answers and your work experiences, it’s best to say how your past has shaped where you want to go in your future.